cgaueb/light_probe_placement/README.md

 ![UIPanels](figures/pipeline_horizontal.svg)

-Briefly, the the algorithm consists of two stages: **Setup**, to generate the reference light probe configuration, and **Simplification**, to perform the graph decimation.
+Briefly, the algorithm consists of two stages: **Setup**, to generate the reference light probe configuration, and **Simplification**, to perform the graph decimation.

 **Setup steps:**
 1. Generate a (dense) set of light probes (LP)